-At Point University, we want to make it as simple as possible for you to earn your degree, and that includes offering a seamless transition for students who wish to transfer college credits to Point.
+At Point University, we understand how life can be hectic.
+Achieving your goals might seem difficult but we’re here to help.
+We want to make it as simple as possible for you to earn your degree, and that includes offering a seamless transition for students who wish to transfer college credits to Point.
 Our enrollment specialists will work closely with you to make sure that you can transfer the maximum amount of earned credits from other institutions to Point.

 How do I apply as a transfer student?